 Our four tracks are ideal for a wide variety of audiences:

 - The Policy and Advocacy track is designed for members of community mental health organizations, such as MHA or DBSA affiliates.
 Sessions will focus on practical tools and advocacy strategies for mission-driven organizations.

 - The Consumers and Support Systems track is designed for individuals with mental health or substance use conditions and the people who love and support them.
 Hear personal stories and learn about interventions that can help you and your loved ones.

 - The Children and Adolescents track focuses specifically on interventions and innovations for that population.
 A focus on our younger adults is critical to the #B4Stage4 philosophy.

-- The Science of Mental Health is designed for advocates who want to get deep into the weeds on advances in science and brain research.
+- The Deep Dive on Mental Health Issues is designed for advocates who want to get deep into the weeds on conditions and innovative advances in mental health.

 The resulting target audience includes members of community mental health organizations such as MHA affiliates, licensed mental health professionals, alcohol and drug counselors, peer support specialists, prevention specialists, case managers, advocates, health care consumers and their families, health care professionals, and other professionals engaged in social services, health care and public policy.

 About the Before Stage 4 Philosophy

 Mental Health America (MHA) – founded in 1909 – is the nation’s leading community-based non-profit dedicated to helping all Americans achieve wellness by living mentally healthier lives.
 Our work is driven by our commitment to promote mental health as a critical part of overall wellness, including prevention services for all, early identification and intervention for those at risk, integrated care and treatment for those who need it--with recovery as the goal.